benediktstroebl/doi2bibtex-bulk-converter/README.md

 # doi2bibtex-bulk-converter
-This script takes in a list of doi and converts them to bibtex via a scalable loop that does not time out on doi2bib.org
+This script takes in a list of doi urls and converts them to bibtex via a scalable loop that prevents timeouts on doi2bib.org.
+Converted references are exported to csv.